Padre Cícero: Career

-His relationship with politics began in 1901 with the visit of Count von de Brule, on a mission from the Secretariat of the Interior of Ceará, to land he owned in Crato, in the town of Taboca, where there was knowledge of oil shale outcrops of economic importance.
-Only in 1919, the then governor of Ceará, João Tomé de Saboia e Silva, would visit the outcrops and order the construction of galleries, who would later be named Mina Santa Rosa.
-Due to excessive heat and poor ventilation, work was interrupted for two years.
-In 1921, the Federal Inspectorate of Works against Drought financed drilling in this land and in October 1922, the chemist, geologist and mineralogist Sylvio Froes Abreu, then aged nineteen, reported that the bituminous shale contained potential for the production of lubricating oils and fuels.

 Batista was actively involved in the politics of his time and was a member of the Conservative Republican Party of Brazil.
 When Juazeiro was raised to the status of a municipality in 1911, he was appointed its first mayor.
 He governed the city in this capacity for most of the next twenty years.
 In 1926 he was elected federal deputy, but he did not take office.
 On October 4, 1911, he and sixteen other political leaders from the region met in Juazeiro and signed a mutual cooperation agreement, as well as a commitment to support Governor Antônio Pinto Nogueira Accioli.
 The meeting was nicknamed the Pact of Colonels, being considered an important passage in the history of Brazilian coronelismo.

 In 1913, he was removed from office by Governor Marcos Franco Rabelo, returning to power in 1914, when Franco Rabelo was deposed in the event that became known as the Juazeiro Sedition.
 He was also elected vice-governor of Ceará, in the Government of General Benjamin Liberato Barroso.

 At the end of the 1920s, Batista to lose his political strength, which practically ended after the Revolution of 1930.
 His prestige as a miracle worker however, would increase even more.

 Despite some attempts to relate Batista to communism and, much later, to liberation theology, he was deeply anti-communist.
 In an interview given in 1931, he stated: "Communism was started by the Devil.
 Lucifer is his name and the dissemination of his doctrine is the war of the Devil against God.
 I know communism and I know that it's evil.
 It's the continuation of the war of the fallen angels against the Creator and His children."

 In the course of his ministry, he was accused of heresy by Catholic Church officials, eventually becoming suspended but not formally excommunicated.